Voice Over Internet Protocol (VoIP) provides crystal-clear HD audio by transmitting data packets from caller to recipient.

 What is Packet Loss?

-Packet loss is the failure of data packets to be successfully transmitted over the Internet from sender to receiver.
+Packet loss is when data packets fail to successfully transmit over the Internet from sender to receiver.
 In VoIP, lost packets delay communication, create garbled sounds, and can even scramble and reorder parts of the conversation.

 IT professionals consider 1-2% of packet loss as an “acceptable rate” for VoIP, as such low levels shouldn’t affect SIP or hosted PBX call quality.